jcmangubat/torres-pest-control/content/services/general-pest-control.md

-# 🐜 General Pest Control
-Say goodbye to everyday pests—with treatments that work, and safety you can count on.
+**S**ay goodbye to everyday pests—with treatments that work, and safety you can count on.

 ![General Pest Control Banner](/images/services/tpc_srvc_00.jpg)